Counting quadrant walks via Tutte's invariant method: Final comments and questions

 \subsection{Weak invariants vs.\ rational invariants in the finite group case}

-In the finite group case --- and in this case only --- we were able to exhibit both a rational invariant $J(y)$ (Definition \ref{def:rat-inv}) and a weak invariant $w(y)$ (Definition \ref{def:weak-inv}).
-The analytic invariant lemma (Lemma~\ref{lem:inv-analytic}) tells us that the weak invariant is in some sense minimal, and thus more intrinsic than the rational invariant.
-On the other hand, $w(y)$ depends on $t$ and $y$ in a more complex fashion than $J(y)$: indeed, $w(y)$ {is} known to be algebraic in $y$ (though rational in $19$ cases), and D-algebraic in $t$ (by Theorem~\ref{prop:w-DA}).
-We still expect it to be algebraic in $t$, as is known for groups of order $4$ (see Eq.~(27) in~\cite{Ra-12}).
+In the finite group case --- and in this case only --- we were able to exhibit both a rational invariant $J(y)$ (Definition~\ref{def:rat-inv}) and a weak invariant $w(y)$ (Definition~\ref{def:weak-inv}).
+The weak invariant $w(y)$ is more intrinsic than the rational invariant $J(y)$: indeed, the analytic invariant lemma (Lemma~\ref{lem:inv-analytic}) together with Proposition~\ref{Prop:properties_w} implies that many invariants, as $S(y)-L(y)$ in Section~\ref{sec:analysis}, have a rational expression in terms of $w(y)$.} On the other hand, $w(y)$ depends on $t$ and $y$ in a more complex fashion than $J(y)$.
+Indeed, $w(y)$ is known to be algebraic in $y$ (and in fact rational in $19$ cases), see~\cite[Thm.~3]{Ra-12}; moreover, it is D-algebraic in $t$ by Theorem~\ref{prop:w-DA}.
+In fact it can even be proved to be algebraic in $t$ (in the finite group case), but still not as simple as $J(y)$.

 In this section, we show how to relate $J(y)$ and $w(y)$ using the analytic invariant lemma.

 Let us first consider one of the $16$ models with a horizontal symmetry, for which a rational invariant is $J(y):=y+1/y$.
 One can check that the curve $\cL$ is the unit circle (see~\cite[Thm.~5.3.3 (i)]{FIM-99} for the probabilistic case $t=1/\vert\cS\vert$) and in particular the pole $y=0$ never lies on~$\cL$.
 Hence $J(y)$ is a weak invariant, in the sense of Definition~\ref{def:weak-inv}.
 Applying the analytic invariant lemma shows that